-Last week, we introduced you to the underrated acids every skin care lover should know about.
-Now, we’re brushing you up on our favorite acids that are a little more ubiquitous in the skin care aisle.
-Keep this handy guide in mind the next time you’re in the market for an effective exfoliating, hydrating, or anti-aging product.
+Keep this handy guide to acids in mind the next time you’re in the market for an effective exfoliating, hydrating, or anti-aging product.

 You might know ascorbic acid as its other, more commonly-used name, vitamin C. Vitamin C comes in a lot of different forms, and ascorbic acid is basically the gold standard.
 It has the most research behind it and its benefits are wide-ranging.
 It’s a potent antioxidant, so it helps to slow signs of aging.
 This also means that ascorbic acid helps prevent sun damage, and can help the skin recover from damage associated with UV exposure.
 It is also one of the most effective ingredients for brightening and evening out skin tone, while boosting collagen production to increase firmness and suppleness.

 This acid is so commonly used in skin care formulas because it really is just incredibly good.
-Hyaluronic acid can hold an astonishing amount of moisture; in its most effective form, sodium hyaluronate, it can hold 1,000 times more moisture than water.
+Hyaluronic acid can hold an astonishing amount of moisture; in its most effective form, sodium hyaluronate, it can hold 1,000 times its weight in water.
 However, it doesn’t just moisturize skin.
 Hyaluronic acid also strengthens the skin by increasing its ability to retain that moisture.

 Lactic acid is another form of AHA which helps to effectively exfoliate the skin.
 It has a larger molecular structure, so it works more at a surface level than other, more deeply-penetrating acid exfoliants.
-This means it is incredibly effective at smoothing and brightening skin tone, and is less sensitizing than other AHAs.
+This means it is incredibly effective at smoothing and brightening, and is less sensitizing than other AHAs.
 Like glycolic acid, it can also help increase the skin’s moisture retention capabilities.
-Try Dr. Oracle A-Thera Tea Tree Peeling Sticks, which combine lactic acid with ingredients like tea tree extract to effectively yet gently target breakouts.
+Try the Isntree Clear Skin 8% AHA Essence, which combines 4 percent lactic acid with 4 percent glycolic acid for a gentle yet effective exfoliation.

 PHAs (Polyhydroxy Acids)